 A special feature supported by Plantronics wireless devices that can detect audio signal at the USB port and automatically establish a PC radio link between the base and wireless headset without the user having to press the PC call control button.

 AudioIQ makes wireless conversations effortless and pleasant, regardless of the environment.
 For incoming calls, AudioIQ automatically adapts to background noise levels and intelligently improves the receive quality, clarity and volume level.
 For outgoing calls, AudioIQ reduces background noise for listeners up to 7-8 decibels, or by approximately 50 percent.
 It also minimizes interference from artifacts such as speech distortions to maintain exceptionally clear voice intelligibility.

-Base refers to your headset's charging base or amplifier.
+A headset's charging base or amplifier.

+Sound to both ears.
 Binaural headsets cover both ears, while monaural headsets cover only one.

 Abbreviation for Bluetooth.